 Marlborough Night Closures, SH63 And SH1 From This Weekend

 Night closures on two state highways through Marlborough are coming up this weekend, to allow for repairs and maintenance.
-Wairau Valley bridge maintenance SH63, through St Arnaud and Wairau Valley, will be closed from 8 pm 5 am on Saturday …
+If it is wet, they will go to a future date.
+Wairau Valley bridge maintenance SH63, through St Arnaud and Wairau Valley, will …

 Wairau Valley – bridge maintenance

-A further night closure will take place on SH1 at Weld Pass for repairs from 8 pm – 5 am the next day, Wednesday night 25 March.
+A further night closure will take place on Wednesday night through to Thursday morning on SH1 at Weld Pass from 8 pm – 5 am.
 Signs warning of the closure will be in place at Picton, Blenheim, Kaikoura and Waipara.

-Waka Kotahi NZ Transport Agency Journey Manager Tresca Forrester says drivers on Wednesday night into Thursday morning should instead use the State Highway 63 route through to the Lewis Pass.
+Waka Kotahi NZ Transport Agency Journey Manager Tresca Forrester says drivers not wanting up to an hour delay Wednesday night/Thursday morning should instead use the State Highway 63 detour through to the Lewis Pass.

 “Weld Pass is the winding section of highway between Blenheim and Seddon to the south.
 The safest and most efficient way for us to carry out repairs in this environment, is through staged road closures,” Ms Forrester says.

-“At Weld Pass there will be significant delays, so people needing to travel overnight are encouraged to use the State Highway 63 – Lewis Pass route to go south.
+“At Weld Pass there will be significant delays, 45 minutes to an hour at a time, with the road cleared at the end of each hour once it is safe to do so.
+People needing to travel are encouraged to use the State Highway 63 – Lewis Pass route to go south instead.
 We thank people in advance for their patience and cooperation.”

-If the weather is wet, this work could be postponed until a later date.

 - Check this link for updates on these two Marlborough projects: https://www.journeys.nzta.govt.nz/traffic/regions/10